Local and Modern Methods of Crude Palm Oil Extraction

 After harvesting, palm fruit oil is sterilized using a vertical sterilizer that employs steam and water.

 The process begins by feeding fruit bunches through an inlet with the blowdown and bleed-off valves closed, while the water valve is opened.
+This allows water to enter the sterilizer, displacing the air and steam inside.

 Steam and sterilized palm fruits conveyed to the digester